Advanced Series

 Forks

 Forks, also known as ‘chain splits’, are when one blockchain splits into two separate chains.
-If a cryptocurrency is held as an investment and a new cryptocurrency is received as a result of a chain split, a capital gain is incurred when the new asset is disposed of.
+If a cryptocurrency is held as an investment and a new cryptocurrency is received as a result of a chain split, a taxable event is triggered when the new asset is disposed of.
 The cost base of a new cryptocurrency received is zero.
 In other circumstances, the tax implications may differ, depending on the rights granted by the new chain and the relationship to the original cryptocurrency.

 Mining

-Mining cryptocurrency is taxable for businesses, but not for hobbyists.
-Businesses must report the fair value of the tokens when they’re received, while hobbyists must only report the income when the tokens are sold.
+Mining cryptocurrency is taxable for businesses, but may not be for hobbyists.
+Businesses must report the fair value of the tokens when they’re received, while hobbyists must only report the income when the tokens are sold as capital gains tax.
 However, hobbyists cannot deduct mining-associated costs such as equipment and electricity.

 Staking

-Staking rewards are subject to income taxes, much like the interest earned in a bank account.
+Staking rewards are subject to income tax when received, much like the interest earned in a bank account.
 The value of the new tokens at the time they are received is treated as assessable income.

 Gifts